AninditaBasu/writing-technically/docs/guide-adding-social-cards-to-a-sphinx-site.md

 ---
 myst:
   html_meta:
+    "description": "No need to override any layouts.html template.
+Use meta tags in Markdown and ReStructured Text files, and backslash to escape colons."
-    "description": "Instructions for adding page meta content in Markdown and ReStructured text files for a Sphinx site" "title": "How to add social media cards to the pages on a Sphinx site" "twitter:description": "Instructions for adding page meta content in Markdown and ReStructured text files for a Sphinx site"
+    "title": "How to add social media cards to the pages on a Sphinx site" "twitter:description": "No need to override any layouts.html template.
+Use meta tags in Markdown and ReStructured Text files, and backslash to escape colons."
     "twitter:title": "How to add social media cards to the pages on a Sphinx site" "twitter:image": "https://writing-technically.readthedocs.io/en/latest/_static/s_1_600.jpg"
     "twitter:card": "summary_large_image"